Former Joplin Police Officer Charged with Misconduct

 JPD maintains that it did not take the situation lightly, stating that Rogers’ conduct “will not be tolerated” and that his behavior “is not indicative of the men and women who work at our department.”

-At Johnson, Vorhees & Martucci our team of Four States personal injury attorneys have more than 140+ years of combined experience guarding the rights of injured clients throughout Joplin, Springfield, and Rogers/Bentonville.
+At Johnson, Vorhees & Martucci our team of Four States personal injury attorneys have more than 140+ years of combined experience guarding the rights of injured clients throughout Joplin and Springfield.
 For more information about this case or to find out how we can assist you with your injury claim, contact our office online or call us today at (833) 600-0125.